Pizza Panini Sandwiches

 What do you think about paninis?
 I love any grilled sandwich.
 I think it must be a weakness of mine.
 Have you tried this Parmesan crusted pepperoni pizza grilled cheese?
 Oh, so good!
 And now I’m loving my air fryer for grilled cheese sandwiches.
 So crispy!

 If you’re a pizza lover, and who isn’t, you’ll love this pizza panini.
 All the good things about pizza (think mozzarella! mushrooms! peppers! pizza sauce! pepperoni! ham!) sandwiched between crispy buttery whole grain bread.

 This is a really easy recipe.
 In fact, I’m not really sure it is a recipe so much as it is an idea.

-Begin by sautéing the onions, mushrooms, and green peppers, just until they’re slightly softened.
+Prep and sauté the veggies: Sauté the onions, mushrooms, and green peppers just until they’re slightly softened.
 Yum!
 Try not to eat them all right out of the pan.

 Since I don’t have a panini press, I use a grill pan on the stove.
 Put the sandwich on the grill pan and press down firmly with a spatula or another cast iron pan.
 You don’t need to squeeze the stuffing out of your sandwiches but you want to be a little forceful.

 When the panini is browned, flip it over and do the other side.
 You can do both sandwiches at once if your grill pan is large enough.

 How can you tell if your panini is done?
 The outsides should be golden brown, the insides warm, and the cheese should be melted.
 Enjoy!

 Sandwich is a more generic term which includes paninis, and many other variations.
 A sandwich consists of some type of bread and a filling.